haipnh/haipnh.github.io/README.md

 - Business-driven and Problem-solving Courses
   - Design Thinking for Innovation, offered by University of Virginia
   - Creative Problem Solving, offered by University of Minnesota
+  - Developing Innovative Ideas for New Companies, offered by University of Maryland
   - How Do We Manage Climate Change?, offered by University of Colorado Boulder

 ## Education